 Getting to Patent Pending

 1. Invention Agreements: These articles introduce the types of agreements you need to protect your invention from others when you tell others about your invention.
 For example, when you are launching your inventive product, you may need to share your idea with investors, potential licensees, independent contractors and employees.
 You need to mitigate complications (e.g., inadvertent that might arise as you engage others.
 The types of agreements that will help to protect your idea include:

-2. Protect Inventions: The articles in this section discusses the benefits for protecting your invention and strategies for securing and strengthening patent protection for your invention.
+2. Protecting Your Inventions: The articles in this section discusses the benefits for protecting your invention and strategies for securing and strengthening patent protection for your invention.
 For example, the articles discuss:

-- Pros and cons of continuation-in-part patent applications
+- What are the pros and cons of filing a continuation-in-part application?

 4. Patent Process: In this section, you will find out what happens and what to expect when dealing with the United States Patent and Trademark Office.
 These articles are centered around:

 5. Patent Costs: These articles discusses the costs in terms of realistic budgetary estimates and strategies for minimizing legal costs when patenting your invention.
 When you are starting to cost your patent legal needs Primarily, the information warns about the dangers of a cheap provisional patent application.

 6. Worldwide Patents:These articles cover the basic strategy for protecting your invention overseas.
 In general, for solo inventors and startups, I'm not a strong advocate for securing patent protection in foreign markets because of the difficulties you need to overcome to make money.
 However, larger companies with established marketing channels and those that might want to license to a larger company with established marketing channels might consider it desireable for you to have the option for seeking foreign patent protection.
 These articles discuss the basic strategy for seeking patent protection in foreign countries.

 7. Responding to Office Actions: The articles will teach you the arguments for patentability of your invention to convince the examiner to grant you a patent on your invention.